Canon 800D vs Sony A9

 It is notable that the A9 has a headphone jack, which makes it possible to attach external headphones and monitor the quality of sound during the recording process.
 The 800D lacks such a headphone port.

-Both the 800D and the A9 are recent models that are part of the current product line-up.
-The 800D replaced the earlier Canon 750D, while the A9 does not have a direct predecessor.
+Both the 800D and the A9 have been discontinued, but can regularly be found used on eBay.
+The 800D was replaced by the Canon 850D, while the A9 was followed by the Sony A9 II.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Sony websites.

 So how do things add up?
 Is the Canon 800D better than the Sony A9 or vice versa?
 The listing below highlights the relative strengths of the two models.